nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 {
     class Program
     {
+        /// <summary>
+        ///  The Main method is the starting point for a .net application.
+        /// </summary>
         static void Main(string[] args)
         {
+            // We must create an instance of the Repository class in order to use it's methods to
+            //  interact with the database.
             Repository repository = new Repository();

             List<Department> departments = repository.GetAllDepartments();

+            // PrintDepartmentReport should print a department report to the console, but does it?
+            //  Take a look at how it's defined below...
             PrintDepartmentReport("All Departments", departments);

+            // What is this?
+Scroll to the bottom of the file and find out for yourself.
             Pause();

+            // Create an new instance of a Department, so we can save our new department to the database.
             Department accounting = new Department { DeptName = "Accounting" };
-            repository.AddDepartment(accounting);
+            // Pass the accounting object as an argument to the repository's AddDepartment() method. repository.AddDepartment(accounting);

             departments = repository.GetAllDepartments();